-In addition to the research, the University of Lincoln has launched a new interactive quiz on its website so cat owners can find out what kind of relationship they have with their feline companions.
+In addition to the research, the University of Lincoln has launched a new interactive quiz on its website (the website no longer exists) so cat owners can find out what kind of relationship they have with their feline companions.

-Despite the cat’s popularity as a pet, little is known about its bond and relationship with owners.
-The study identifies and characterizes the different types of relationship which cats might establish with their owners by using human attachment and social support theories.
+Despite the cat’s popularity as a pet, little is known about its bond and relationship with its owners.
+The study identifies and characterizes the different types of relationships which cats might establish with their owners by using human attachment and social support theories.

 The questionnaire, available as part of the interactive quiz, was developed to gather information regarding different emotional elements that could underpin the relationship.
 These included the cat’s potential perception of the owner as a secure base in a home, the owner’s level of engagement with the cat, their sensitivity to the cat’s needs and the consistency of the owner’s interactions with the cat.